awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

 + ssmmessages:CreateDataChannel
 + ssmmessages:OpenControlChannel
 + ssmmessages:OpenDataChannel
-+ UpdateInstanceInformation
++ ssm:UpdateInstanceInformation
-+ ListInstanceAssociations
++ ssm:ListInstanceAssociations
-+ DescribeInstanceProperties
++ ssm:DescribeInstanceProperties
-+ DescribeDocumentParameters
++ ssm:DescribeDocumentParameters

 These special calls are used by Systems Manager for various operations\.